4 Top Adobe Reader Alternatives That Will Change How You Work

 3. PDFElement

-PDFElement is a PDF reader with a lot of versatility to manage your files.
-The software provides several editing tools in Adobe Acrobat Reader and even stands out for converting your files to other formats, including text documents, spreadsheets, and images.
+PDFElement is a versatile PDF reader that allows you to manage your files effectively.
+The software offers several editing tools in Adobe Acrobat Reader and stands out for its ability to convert files to other formats, including text documents, spreadsheets, and images.

 The software’s list of tools is extensive, with options for forms, security features, and basic editing functions.
 However, the full version of the app is only available in free trial mode.